JKHYuen/JKHYuen.github.io/projects/2-last-secutor.md

 The code for this system is straight forward and uninteresting, but I wanted to show the use of material property blocks.
 This function eases the visibility of the given shader effect (given by index) on the given renderer (character sprite part).

 {% highlight csharp linenos %}
-private IEnumerator ChangeFloatProperyValue(Renderer renderer, int materialIndex, float newValue, bool isInstant = false) {
+private IEnumerator ChangeFloatPropertyValue(Renderer renderer, int materialIndex, float newValue, bool isInstant = false) {
     // Get the material in materialIndex's current effect value MaterialPropertyBlock propBlock = new MaterialPropertyBlock();
     renderer.GetPropertyBlock(propBlock, materialIndex);